 - Select Save at the bottom of the page.

-Before going live, make sure that your web service user has the Merchant PAL webservice role.
+Before going live, make sure that your API credential has the Merchant PAL webservice role.
 If you need to enable this role, contact our Support Team.

 Step 2: Set up capture delay